Skip to main content

 Education

-PsyD, Clinical Psychology, Georgia Southern University
+BA, Psychology, Georgia Southern University

-Melinda Rule, MS
+Melinda Rule, MS, APC

 (she/her/hers)